SebastianKurp/GroupLMU/README.md

 	1. virtualenv -p /usr/bin/python3 name-of-env (call it env3)
 	2. source env3/bin/activate
 	3. Follow steps 5 - 8 above

-The hosted version of this website can be found at http://evercat2.pdu95b9ven.us-east-2.elasticbeanstalk.com/

 **NOTE FOR SOCIAL AUTH**: The GitHub social auth feature only works on the hosted version of the website.